- Focus Areas

 Chad Duplessie works with the community of Eel Ground First Nation as the Manager of the Natoaganeg Community Food Centre.
 He is a member of the City of Miramichi city council where he co-chairs the Community Wellness and Recreation Department as well as the Economic Development Department.
 He is the father of three young children and wants to see a New Brunswick that is healthy, sustainable and food secure.

-Aisha Khedheri is a Registered Dietitian currently filling a term position as Senior Program Advisor at the Office of the Chief Medical Officer of Health.
-Aisha has worked as a Public Health Dietitian in the Saint John Area for over 25 years on a variety of local and provincial nutrition programs and policy.
-Her work is guided by New Brunswick’s Public Health Nutrition Framework for Action, which identifies food security as a priority area for action for Public Health.
+Aisha Khedheri is a Program Advisor at Public Health New Brunswick.
+Prior to her current role, she worked as a Public Health Dietitian in the Saint John Area for over 25 years.
+Her work is guided by New Brunswick’s Public Health Nutrition Framework for Action, which identifies food security as a priority area for Public Health.